31 posts tagged tips

 - ELF Liquid Liner (super thin brush, great for very precise lines)

-- NYX Liquid Black Eyeliner (matte, thin brush)
+- NYC Liquid Black Eyeliner (matte, thin brush)

 - NYX Super Skinny Marker (great for beginners, felt tip)